sergiofgonzalez/python-workbench/part_4-web-apps/part-i-python-apis/11_api-testing/README.md

 In software testing, fixtures are the preconditions required to run a test.
 Typically, fixtures are data that we load into a db for testing, but they can also include configuration settings, directories and files, or infrastructure resources.

-While we could use fixtures, i better approach is using Dredd hooks &mdash; scripts that allow you to customize Dredd's behavior during the execution of the test suite.
+While we could use fixtures, a better approach is using Dredd hooks &mdash; scripts that allow you to customize Dredd's behavior during the execution of the test suite.

 Using this approach you can:
 + Create resources for use during the test